 1. Nutrition isn’t THAT simple, and not everyone should teach it

 The science of Nutrition isn’t just about weight loss or achieving the perfect beach body.
 There is no magic diet/shake/pill/detox tea that will live up it’s wacky promises.
 Dietitians are educated in Human Physiology (how the mechanisms in the body ACTUALLY work), which is critical to help us sort through all the bullshit out there when it comes to new diet fads or supplements.
 What should be common sense quickly gets skewed by extrapolation of evidence or “bro science” They’re the biggest threat to the good quality advice that your Registered Dietitian is recommending.
 Extrapolation of evidence is when we assume that something that works in a test tube or in an animal model will have the same result in a human.
 This is the bread and butter of the supplement industry, and the reason why they almost NEVER WORK in real life.
 Obviously our bodies are not test tube controlled environments and to think that these studies are enough evidence to influence any change in nutrition practice is ludicrous.

 Nutrition can also be a heck of a lot more complicated than “eat your fruits and vegetables”.
 For those living with chronic diseases, food intolerances, or other health issues, choosing what to eat can be serious business.
 The person helping you make those choices better have a solid understanding of nutrition therapies.
 I get asked WAY more often than I should things like “what’s the difference between Type 1 and Type 2 Diabetes?”
-By people who are in the nutrition supplement industry.
+By people who are in the nutrition supplement industry, recommending their diet and products to people living with diabetes.
 That’s Terrifying.